LawServer Nav Menu

 • person: may be construed to extend to and include co-partnerships and bodies corporate and politic.
 See Rhode Island General Laws 43-3-6

-(c) “Facility” means any health care facility or community residence for persons who are mentally retarded, or persons with developmental disabilities as those terms are defined in this section.
-“Health care facility” means any hospital or facility which provides long-term health care required to be licensed under chapter 17 of this title, and any assisted living residence required to be licensed under chapter 17.4 of this title, and any community residence whether privately or publicly owned.
-“Community residence” for persons who are mentally retarded or persons with developmental disabilities means any residential program licensed by the department of behavioral healthcare, developmental disabilities and hospitals which meets the definition of a community residence as defined in §?
-40.1-24-1(2) and provides services to people who are mentally retarded or persons with developmental disabilities.
+(c) “Facility” means any healthcare facility or community residence for persons with intellectual or developmental disabilities as those terms are defined in this section.
+“Healthcare facility” means any hospital or facility that provides long-term health care required to be licensed under chapter 17 of this title, and any assisted living residence required to be licensed under chapter 17.4 of this title, and any community residence whether privately or publicly owned.
+“Community residence” for persons with intellectual or developmental disabilities means any residential program licensed by the department of behavioral healthcare, developmental disabilities and hospitals that meets the definition of a community residence as defined in § 40.1-24-1 and provides services to persons with intellectual or developmental disabilities.

-(d) “High Managerial Agent” means an officer of a facility, the administrator and assistant administrator of the facility, the director and assistant director of nursing services, or any other agent in a position of comparable authority with respect to the formulation of the policies of the facility or the supervision in a managerial capacity of subordinate employees.
+(d) “High managerial agent” means an officer of a facility, the administrator and assistant administrator of the facility, the director and assistant director of nursing services, or any other agent in a position of comparable authority with respect to the formulation of the policies of the facility or the supervision in a managerial capacity of subordinate employees.

-(e) “Mistreatment” means the inappropriate use of medications, isolation, or use of physical or chemical restraints:
+(f) “Mistreatment” means the inappropriate use of medications, isolation, or use of physical or chemical restraints:

 (1) As punishment;